Winners and Losers from College Football Bowl Season

 When you factor in how unimaginative the Bulldogs offense was, specifically in the red zone, there are multiple reasons Iowa beat them.

 But Guidry deserves some blame.
-After all, that touchdown and an extra point would have given the Bulldogs 29 points, which would have been enough to win.
+After all, that touchdown and an extra point would have given the Bulldogs 29 points, which would have been enough to win if everything else stayed the same.
 Who knows how that would have impacted what happened afterward, but it was points squandered.

-Now, Moorhead must replace Fitzgerald, who, at times, was the only offense the Bulldogs had during the season.
+Now, Moorhead must replace Fitzgerald, who, at times, was the only offense Mississippi State had during the season.
 Things may look up for the Bulldogs, but this one is going to sting for a long time, and Guidry's blunder looms large.

 Winner: Trayveon Williams